Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Electron-phonon transport: from diffusion to hydrodynamics

+where the last equation specifies how we use the repeated-index summation convention.
+We note, in passing, that this notation also requires us to define a bra-ket scalar product between electron-phonon distributions (whose usefulness will become apparent later) as follows:

+Within our notation, the term in square brackets on the left-hand side of Eq.~(\ref{eq:BTE_el_ph}) denotes a matrix that is diagonal in both the electron and phonon subspaces.

 The notation used for the electron-phonon scattering matrix above highlights the various microscopic mechanisms that we are accounting for.
-The electronic quadrant $\mathrm{S}^{\rm el}_{\km,\kmp}$ accounts for: (a) depumping and repumping scattering events involving electrons only, e.g. due to electron-electron interactions ~\cite{vasko_quantum_2005}; (b) electron depumping due to their interactions with phonons in an equilibrium bath state~\cite{landau1981kinetics,ziman1960}.
-Similarly, the phonon quadrant $\mathrm{S}^{\rm ph}_{\qs,\qsp}$ accounts for: (c) depumping and repumping scattering events involving phonons only, e.g. due to anharmonic phonon-phonon interactions~\cite{ziman1960}; (d) phonon depumping due to their interactions with electrons in an equilibrium bath state~\cite{landau1981kinetics}.
+The electronic quadrant $\mathrm{S}^{\rm ee}_{\km,\kmp}$ accounts for: (a) depumping and repumping scattering events involving electrons only, e.g. due to electron-electron interactions \cite{vasko_quantum_2005}; (b) electron depumping due to their interactions with phonons in an equilibrium bath state \cite{landau1981kinetics,ziman1960,mariniEpiqOpensourceSoftware2024,giustino2017electron,ponce2020,caoDominantElectronphononScattering2018,dsouzaElectronphononScatteringThermoelectric2020,margineElectronphononInteractionPairing2016}.
+Similarly, the phonon quadrant $\mathrm{S}^{\rm pp}_{\qs,\qsp}$ accounts for: (c) depumping and repumping scattering events involving phonons only, e.g. due to anharmonic phonon-phonon interactions \cite{ziman1960,esfarjaniFundamentalsAdvancesThermal2025,broido2007intrinsic}; (d) phonon depumping due to their interactions with electrons in an equilibrium bath state \cite{landau1981kinetics}.
 The off-diagonal quadrants account for electron-phonon drag effects, which are repumping scattering events that balance events (b) and (d).
-In particular, $\mathrm{D}^{\rm el-ph}_{\km,\qsp}$ describes phonons' drag on electrons (i.e., out-of-equilibrium phonons that scatter with equilibrium electrons and drive them into an out-of-equilibrium state); analogously, $\mathrm{D}^{\rm el-ph}_{\qs,\kmp}$, describes electrons' drag on phonons (i.e., out-of-equilibrium electrons that scatter with phonons at equilibrium, driving the latter into an out-of-equilibrium state).
-The derivation of the expressions for scattering rates is discussed in \cref{app:scattering_rates}.
+In particular, $\mathrm{D}^{\rm ep}_{\km,\qsp}$ describes phonons' drag on electrons (i.e., out-of-equilibrium phonons that scatter with equilibrium electrons and drive them into an out-of-equilibrium state); analogously, $\mathrm{D}^{\rm pe}_{\qs,\kmp}$, describes electrons' drag on phonons (i.e., out-of-equilibrium electrons that scatter with phonons at equilibrium, driving the latter into an out-of-equilibrium state).
+The expressions for scattering rates are derived from Fermi's golden rule, as shown in \cref{app:scattering_rates}.